 The letter of invitation

 The letter of invitation, also called LOI or Voucher is the major dilemma in the visa application process.
-I have listed here a few agencies to get your LOI for either a tourist or a business visa.
-They are all verified and registered on the official Federal website of the travel agencies.
+I have listed below an agency to get a cheap LOI.

 Watch out for Francophones and probably others agencies affiliated to Russian ones with different names.
 Their registration number might not appear on their website because they belong to a Russian agency, but it doesn’t mean it’s a scam.
 Just email them and ask about it.